How a Simple Layout Can Be Mixed ‘n’ Matched with Patterns, Photos and Backgrounds

 View the Transparency Test

 That'll do to prove that this design is buildable.
-Actually you'd need to do some fixing to make it work in IE6, a Google search reveals lots of articles on the topic, but since this is PSDTUTS and not NETTUTS, we'll just end it here :-)
+Actually you'd need to do some fixing to make it work in IE6, a Google search reveals lots of articles on the topic, but since this is Psdtuts+ and not NETTUTS, we'll just end it here :-)

-7 - Another variation
+Step 7 - Another variation

 What is easily done with a tough texture background like grass is even easier to do with simpler textures like this paper texture from Bittbox.
 Because the source image is better you can create much larger tiles for the background which are much less likely to look repeated.

-8 - Pixel Patterns
+Step 8 - Pixel Patterns

 Another option for backgrounds are simple pixel patterns that when repeated give a background a bit of texture.
 The pattern shown in this variation of the layout is the one I used on Creattica Daily.